Rimsky Yuen

-Rimsky Yuen Kwok-keung (born 17 June 1964) is a barrister who served as the third Secretary for Justice of Hong Kong from 2012 to 2018.
+Rimsky Yuen Kwok-keung (袁國強; born 17 June 1964) is a Hong Kong barrister who served as the third Secretary for Justice of Hong Kong from 2012 to 2018.

-He was the chairman of the Hong Kong Bar Association from 2007 to 2010, as well as a member of the Guangdong Committee of the Chinese People's Political Consultative Conference, prior to his appointment as Secretary for Justice.
+Yuen was the chairman of the Hong Kong Bar Association from 2007 to 2010, as well as a member of the Guangdong Committee of the Chinese People's Political Consultative Conference, prior to his appointment as Secretary for Justice.
 His time in office coincided with various political controversies in which he played a central role.
 They include: the 2014–15 electoral reform which triggered the Occupy Central movement, the Legislative Council oath-taking saga which resulted in the disqualifications of six legislators, the 2017 imprisonment of Hong Kong democracy activists, and the Guangzhou–Shenzhen–Hong Kong Express Rail Link project which was the subject of a judicial review challenge.
 He currently practices from Temple Chambers in Hong Kong.
+He is registered as a barrister in Hong Kong and as an Advocate and Solicitor in Singapore.

-He was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong SAR Government in 2017.
+Yuen was awarded the Grand Bauhinia Medal (GBM) by the Hong Kong Government in 2017.

 Education and early career

 Yuen was born into a grassroots family in 1964.
 He lived in Lower Wong Tai Sin Estate during his early life.
 He was educated at Queen Elizabeth School and the University of Hong Kong.
 He was called to Bar in 1987 after serving pupillage under Mohan Tarachand Bharwaney and Lawrence Lok QC.

-In 1995 he joined Temple Chambers, one of the largest barristers' chambers in Hong Kong, on the invitation of former Attorney General Michael Thomas QC and Ronny Tong QC.
+In 1995, Yuen joined Temple Chambers, one of the largest barristers' chambers in Hong Kong, on the invitation of former Attorney General Michael Thomas QC and Ronny Tong QC.
 He specialised in civil litigation, especially commercial disputes including advisory and court works relating to contract disputes, shareholders and partners disputes, corporate and personal insolvency, trusts, banking and financial products disputes, international trade and arbitration.
+Yuen was also called to the Singapore bar in the same year.
 In 1997, he earned an LLM at the City University of Hong Kong, studying Chinese laws under Wang Guiguo and Priscilla Leung.

 In 2003 he was appointed Senior Counsel after 15 years of practice.
-As a silk, his practice expanded to include regulatory matters and judicial reviews.
+After taking silk, his practice expanded to include regulatory matters and judicial reviews.
 He also served as an arbitrator in international arbitrations and a mediator in commercial disputes.

 In 2006 Yuen was appointed a Recorder of the Court of First Instance of the High Court, in which capacity he handled various civil litigations.
-He also became increasingly involved in public service: he served as a member of the Judicial Officers Recommendation Commission, Non-Official Member of the Independent Commission Against Corruption Advisory Committee on Corruption, the Chairman of the Transport Advisory Committee, and a Non-executive Director of Mandatory Provident Fund Schemes Authority and Council Member of the Hong Kong Institute of Education.
+He also became increasingly involved in public service: he served as a member of the Judicial Officers Recommendation Commission, non-official member of the Independent Commission Against Corruption Advisory Committee on Corruption, the chairman of the Transport Advisory Committee, and a non-executive director of Mandatory Provident Fund Schemes Authority and council member of the Hong Kong Institute of Education.